by Colin Cruz, Program Director of The Blast and The Blast Blender.

 One thing we don’t do is…go out of our way to play Spiritual bands and hope they are a Christians.

-There a bunch of bands on the bubble that don’t want to show their cards…they like the promotion they get from some Christian radio outlets, but they don’t want to be tarred-and-feathered as a Christian band.
+There a bunch of bands on the bubble that don’t want to show their cards…they like the promotion they get from some Christian radio outlets, but they don’t want to be branded as a Christian band.

 If success is more important to a band than naming the name of Christ, then the band probably isn’t a Christian band and the band might as well not wear that label.